eiie/.dotfiles/README.md

 #### Removing plugins ####

-To remove a plugin simply remove the directory and remove the section in gitmodules file.
+To remove a plugin follow these instructions.

 ```
 # Remove the submodule entry from .git/config